theghostmac/tradermac/internal/trade/chosen-strategy.md

-Combining multiple trading strategies to achieve a balanced, profit-seeking approach is indeed a sensible idea, especially in the context of options trading.
-Here's a strategy that blends elements of mean reversion and trend following, tailored for the options market:
+# Combined Strategy: Mean Reversion with Trend Confirmation

-### Combined Strategy: Mean Reversion with Trend Confirmation
+This is strategy that blends elements of mean reversion and trend following, tailored for the options market:

 #### 1. **Mean Reversion Component**:
 - **Idea**: Identify options that are significantly deviating from their historical average implied volatility (IV).
 This could indicate they are overbought or oversold.